bhanu155/PatatapClone/README.md

 # PatatapClone
-JavaScript web application for random circular animation with individual sound bindings to keyboard using PAPER.js
+JavaScript application for random circular animation with individual sound bindings to keyboard using PAPER.js